OfficeDev/office-js-docs-pr/reference/manifest/commands/appointmentattendeecommandsurface.md

-# AppointmentAttendeeCommandSurface
+# AppointmentAttendeeCommandSurface element

-This puts buttons on the ribbon for the form that's displayed to the attendee of the meeting.
+Puts buttons on the ribbon for the form that's displayed to the attendee of the meeting.

 ## Child elements
 |  Element |  Description  |